GLOBAL MARKETS-Asian stocks pause rally, eyeing China stimulus, Powell testimony

 The Bank of England also meets on Thursday when it is set to raise interest rates by a quarter point to a 15-year high of 4.75%.
 Markets are betting on the British central bank's rates rising to nearly 6% this year.

-The dollar index was little changed against major peers at 102.34 early on Monday, after falling 1.2% the previous week, the most in five months.
+In the currency markets, the dollar index was little changed against major peers at 102.33 on Monday, after falling 1.2% the previous week, the most in five months.

-The yen was undermined by a dovish BOJ, touching a seven-month low of 141.90 per dollar, while the hawkish the European Central Bank, which hiked rates by a quarter point last week, helped the euro hold near a five-week top at $1.094.
+The yen was undermined by a dovish BOJ, touching a seven-month low of 141.97 per dollar, while the hawkish European Central Bank, which hiked rates by a quarter point last week, helped the euro hold near a five-week top at $1.093.

 (Reporting by Stella Qiu; Editing by Christopher Cushing and Tom Hogue)